0xVolt/bayesian-rhapsody/README.md

 # Deep Learning for Melody Generation

-A repository to design a deep neural network to compose music.
+A repository with a design for a deep neural network to compose music.
 Part of the 2023 IBM summer internship.

 ## References